Best Times to Visit Helsinki, Finland

 Allas Sea Pool's Refreshing Dip

-activityTake a dip in the Allas Sea Pool, a unique urban beach with sea-water pools.
-Enjoy the invigorating experience of swimming in the Baltic Sea, surrounded by the city skyline.
-It's a perfect way to cool off on a warm summer day.
+activityTake a dip in the Allas Sea Pool, a unique urban beach experience.
+Enjoy the invigorating Baltic Sea water, surrounded by the city's skyline.
+This is a perfect way to cool off on a warm summer day.

 Best time: June-August